Modeling Coral Reef Bleaching Recovery Through KCC-Theory: Proposal of the model

-represents system (\textbf{II}) in an intrinsic time scale, longer than t, which is just a adaptation of original system.
-Replacing $A^{1}$ for $A^{2}$, $y^{1}$ for $y^{2}$, $K_{1}$ for $K_{2}$ and $\delta_{1}$ for $\delta_{2}$ in {(\ref{eq20})} and {(\ref{eq21})} we conclude that after recovering, the cost of production is the same as before bleaching and $dF/ds=0$ along {(\ref{eq22})}, provided that we assume that the new alga replace the original one in the same ecological niche, or, in other words, $K_{2}$ apprimately equal $K_{1}$.
+in an intrinsic time scale $s=e^{\lambda t}$, longer than $t$.
+Replacing $N^{2}$ for $N^{3}$, $x^{2}$ for $x^{3}$, $K_{(2)}$ for $K_{(3)}$ and $\delta_{(2)}$ for $\delta_{(3)}$ in \eqref{eq20} and \eqref{eq21} we conclude that after recovering, the cost of production is the same as before bleaching and $dF/ds=0$ along {(\ref{eq22})}, provided that we assume that the new alga replace the original one in the same ecological niche, or, in other words, $K_{(3)}$ apprimately equal $K_{(2)}$.
 This is interpreted as representing an adaptation process, as oppose to an evolutionary one, where the cost of production is supposed to dimish, leading to a more efficient interaction pattern.
+Now consider $\tilde{F}(x, d x)=F$, with $\psi(x)=A x^1+B x^2+\nu_3 x^1 x^2$.
+The Euler-Lagrange equation for $\tilde{F}$ were once obtained in \cite{SPor,Maple}, and they are:

+The above system has some interesting properties and interpretations.
+First, note that the functional F is conserved along trajectories of any of the three classical ecological interactions, namely competition, symbiosis (or mutualism, which is a non-persistent form of symbiosis) and parasitism, which differs just by the signs of their respective interaction terms.
+The new, x-dependent system also preserves F along its trajectories, but is the only one that is efficient, that is, satisfies Euler-Lagrange equations for F. Being so, represents a metabolic, or x-dependent form of interactions, which may indicate that any of the classical ecological systems actually conveys their interactions through the exchange of products, which is particularly relevant as a model for endosymbiosis, which results from an evolutionary process leading to a persistent interdependence of the kind that occurs in the development of organs in complex, multi- cellular species.